V/H/S (franchise): V/H/S/2 (2013)

-A mother hires a private investigator named Larry and his girlfriend Ayesha, to look for her college-age son named Kevin, who has inexplicably gone missing.
+A mother hires a private investigator named Larry and his girlfriend Ayesha, to look for her college-age son named Kyle, who has inexplicably gone missing.
 As the pair break into his dorm, they discover a stack of VHS tapes in his room, alongside a laptop computer that is in the middle of recording footage.
-After watching a clip of Kevin's recording on his computer, where he discusses the strange nature of these tapes and their influence on their viewer, Ayesha is tasked with watching the recorded videos while Larry continues to search the home for more evidence.
+After watching a clip of Kyle's recording on his computer, where he discusses the strange nature of these tapes and their influence on their viewer, Ayesha is tasked with watching the recorded videos while Larry continues to search the home for more evidence.
 Each tape includes a sequence of horror including: a man who attains a prototype ocular implant from his ophthalmologist, and is told that he may experience some glitches, only to experience various encounters with ghosts; a cyclist's ride through a forested state park, who comes across a bloodied and ailing couple that reanimate after dying only to attack everyone around them, turning them into zombies; a documentary crew that visits an Indonesian cult to record their mysterious rituals, and finds themselves in the middle of a mass suicide all while a demon arrives to rule over its worshippers; and a group of friends who record their slumber party, only to be attacked by a number of aliens who seek to abduct the young boys.

 As Ayesha watches the videos, an assortment of tapes that were first discovered by some thieves in an abandoned home, she becomes hypnotized before getting sick with a migraine headache.
 When her nose begins to bleed, Larry frantically looks for medication in the house.
 When he returns to help her, she has died.
 Another tape is left with an instructional message of "watch" written on it.
-As Larry presses play on the tape, a home video of Kevin and his mother relay that they want to make their own contribution to the series of videos.
-A figure from the shadows emerges revealing there is more to Kevin's disappearance than initially believed.
+As Larry presses play on the tape, a home video of Kyle and his mother relay that they want to make their own contribution to the series of videos.
+A figure from the shadows emerges revealing there is more to Kyle's disappearance than initially believed.